 One alternative for exposing students to the workplace is unpaid, 30-hour work-study programs that can be conducted individually or in groups.

 This competition requires student teams to research a Travel & Tourism opportunity or issue in their local or national context.
-The winning school in each country sends a team to the GTTP International Student-Teacher Conference held each November in Nice, France.
+The winning school in each member country/region sends a team to the GTTP International Student-Teacher Conference held each November in Nice, France.
 This competition is sponsored by the GTTP’s Global Partners and the Aldo Papone Endowment.
 For details, click here.

 This essay competition reinforces the GTTP’s emphasis on developing an individual student’s research, writing and photographic skills.
 Students compete for national and international cash prizes.
 For details, click here.